 The faster the fire service can respond, enter, locate the incident, and safely operate in a building, the sooner they can mitigate an incident in a safe manner for themselves as well as occupants.

-Minimum building access for fire apparatus is a function of the access road reaching to within a certain distance of all portions of the building’s first floor exterior walls.
+Minimum building access for fire apparatus is a function of the access road reaching within a certain distance of all portions of the building’s first-floor exterior walls.
 This limit in NFPA 1 and the IFC is 150 feet for buildings without a complete sprinkler system.
 For fully sprinklered buildings, NFPA 1 permits this distance to be increased to 450 feet; the IFC leaves this decision up to the discretion of the code official.
-Further, NFPA 1 requires that the road extend to within 50 feet of an exterior door providing interior access.
+Further, NFPA 1 requires that the road extends to within 50 feet of an exterior door providing interior access.

-XELUXE staff has been instrumental in the development of the computational fire models, modeling techniques, and performance-based fire safety design approaches that are critical to developing and assessing alternative design strategies.
+XELUXE staff has been instrumental in the development of the computational fire models, modelling techniques, and performance-based fire safety design approaches that are critical to developing and assessing alternative design strategies.